Send the link below via email or IMCopy

 A Lesson on Narrowing the Topic For Expository Writing

 An Important Word About Manual Entry of Citation Information

 Unless you're generating a citation directly from a database, or other content provider that offers this service, you will almost always have to manually edit your citation to include other necessary information.
 Here is an example of an EasyBib citation form for an online resource I used for this presentation:

 The missing information is in red.
-You will have to locate this information if it is available.
+You'll have to locate this information if it's available.
 You may leave it blank, if it's not provided.

 See if you can find some of the missing information from the website: